OlivierBlanvillain/cs210-2020/labs/lab-9.md

 Looking back at pattern matching expression, we can see that the two binders of a `Match` suffer from the same variable capturing problem than function.
 Indeed, given an expression of shape `(h :: t) match { case x :: xs => body }`, when we substitute `x` by `h` and `xs` by `t` in `body`, we need to avoid changing the meaning of free variables in `h` and `t`.

 Update `freeVars` and `alphaConvert` to with cases for `Empty`, `Cons` and `Match`.
 Have a look at the corresponding unit tests, `freeVarsTests` and `alphaConvertTests` in `RecursiveLanguageSuite.scala`.
 Finally, update `subst` with capture avoiding substitution for pattern matching.
 Note that `subst` is only tested using integration tests, so make sure that you have all other tests passing before starting to implement that last function.
-Also note that this assignment doesn't have any black-box tests (no need to run `sbt runGradingTests`, `sbt test` should suffice).
+Also note that this assignment doesn't have any black-box tests (no need to run `grading:test`, `test` will run all the tests).